Lombiq/NodeJs-Extensions/Lombiq.NodeJs.Extensions/Docs/Styles.md

-# Pipeline for SCSS files
+# Pipeline for SCSS and CSS files

 This project contains the following pipeline steps for SCSS files: